-In 2018, the 9th annual Kingman Island Bluegrass & Folk Festival will join the District of Columbia in celebrating the "Year of the Anacostia."
-Nestled between the banks of the Anacostia River, Kingman Island has become a park dedicated to preserving natural resources and educating District youth about conservation and becoming better stewards of the natural world.
+Nestled between the banks of the Anacostia River, Kingman and Heritage Islands has become a space dedicated to preserving natural resources and educating District youth about conservation and becoming better stewards of the natural world.
 This festival has introduced thousands of guests to the beauty that lies within our Nation's capital and this year we gather, once again, to support and celebrate the continued restoration and maintenance of the Anacostia and Kingman Island as vital community resources.

 "Refreshingly different...the festival sounds about perfect" – Washington Post

 "This is the most unexpectedly awesome festival in Washington" – Washingtonian

 "The perfect combination of philanthropy and entertainment...a must-attend yearly event" – OnTap Magazine

 "Other festivals might wax and wane, but it feels like this one is definitely here to stay" – Brightest Young Things